-- Other than in discussions with SAS, HR, OLA, or in safety responses, it is not advised to share information concerning a student's or employee's health or disability. - Universities and employers are often held liable for what employees and supervisors learned in casual conversation, especially if the individual elicited the information.
+- Other than in discussions with SAS, Legal Affairs, or for safety issues, it is not advised to share information concerning a student's health or disability. - Universities can be held liable for what student affairs personnel and supervisors learn in casual conversations.